Updated September 2, 2024

 - But there can be only one ford.com

-Most names, and even trademark terms, are not unique!
+The problem?
+The domain name system doesn't mirror reality.
+Most names, even trademark terms, are not unique!

 The domain name system is hierarchical, Multiplexed Names add a hierarchical level within second level names.
 This extra level supports multiple use of 'the same' name without ambiguity under the same top-level domain.
 Examples could include name.com, name*1.com, name*2.com, etc.